TCP-Lab/ICT.bib/Library/Reviews/Cancer/by macroarea/GI cancer/Alteration and dysfunction of ion channels-transporters in a hypoxic microenvironment results in the development and progression of gastric cancer.md

-# Alteration and dysfunction of ion channels∕transporters in a hypoxic microenvironment results in the development and progression of gastric cancer
+# Alteration and dysfunction of ion channels/transporters in a hypoxic microenvironment results in the development and progression of gastric cancer

 > By Chen, Junling and Zhang, Minglin and Ma, Zhiyuan and Yuan, Dumin and Zhu, Jiaxing and Tuo, Biguang and Li, Taolang and Liu, Xuemei